StrawHats9130/Juego/README.txt

-The Game 18th commit 9/8/2015 11:37AM
+The Game 18th update 9/8/2015 11:37AM

 //Summary

-Added two if statements in the WorkBook.cs.
-One simple (single condition to be evaluated) one complex  (multiple conditions to be evaluated) The order of presidence.
+Added two if statements in the WorkBench.cs.
+One simple (single condition to be evaluated) one complex  (multiple conditions to be evaluated) note the order of presidence.
 Conditions are evaluated in order from the innermost (parentheses) to the outermost.
 With || either condition can evaluate true in order for the statement as a whole to evaluate true.
 With && both conditions must evaluate true in order for the statement as a whole to evaluate true.

+The Game 19th update 9/8/ 2015 2:55PM

+//Summary

+Added a sample method for possible playerHp calculations to WorkBench.cs.
+ComputePlayerLevel() is only to serve as an example for executing multiple evaluations in a particular scope.
+To expand on that example added a second ComputePlayerLevel() and added a switch statement to clean up the code. *note the LACK of a break statement in the switch statement for every case.
+Since this method returns an int we have to return an integer per case.
+Return returns the flow of control out of the switch statement (same as break, anything after return statement would be unreachable code).
+Commited & updated the README.txt

+The Game 20th update 9/8/2015 3:02PM

+//Summary